top of page

 Salt, to taste

 Start by cooking the soaked chickpeas.
-Drain the chickpeas and add all the ingredients for the chickpeas to a small pot and bring to a boil.
-Skim off the scum from the top and simmer for 20-25 minutes till the chickpeas are cooked but still retain a bite. take off the flame and retain both the stock and the chickpeas.
+Drain the chickpeas, add all the ingredients for the chickpeas to a small pot, and bring to a boil.
+Skim off the scum from the top and simmer for 20-25 minutes till the chickpeas are cooked but still retain a bite.
+Take off the flame and keep both the stock and the chickpeas.

-Add the oil to a large pot, one that is large enough for all the ingredients.
-Add the carrots, onions, garlic and bay leaf and sautè till the onions and carrots begin to turn a light golden, about 10 minutes on a medium-low flame.
+Add the oil to a large pot, one large enough for all the ingredients.
+Add the carrots, onions, garlic, and bay leaf and sautè until the onions and carrots turn a light golden colour, about 10 minutes on a medium-low flame.

-Add the cumin, coriander, fennel, paprika, chilli, pepper, thyme, tomato paste and salt, and give the mix a good turn allowing the spices to evenly coat the vegetables.
+Add the cumin, coriander, fennel, paprika, chilli, pepper, thyme, tomato paste, and salt, and give the mix a good stir, allowing the spices to coat the vegetables evenly.

-Add the wine and bring to a simmer and cook till the wine is reduced to half the volume.
-Add only the stock from the cooked chickpeas and bring to a boil. make the total volume of the liquids up to 4 cups, approximately.
+Add the wine, bring to a simmer, and cook until the wine is reduced to half its volume.
+Add only the stock from the cooked chickpeas and bring to a boil.
+The total volume of the liquids should be approximately 4 cups.

-Add the kale and stir into the stew and wilt for 15 minutes.
+Add the kale and stir into the stew, allowing it to wilt for 15 minutes.
 Add the harissa and chickpeas and mix in well.
 Simmer closed for an additional 15 minutes.
-Add the vinegar and stir in. taste for salt, spice, and flavour adjusting for each.
+Add the vinegar and stir in.
+Taste for salt, spice, and flavour, adjusting for each.

-Mix all the ingredients for the spiced yoghurt well. taste for salt.
-Set aside in the fridge till needed.
+Mix all the ingredients for the spiced yoghurt well—taste for salt.
+Set aside in the fridge until needed.

 To serve, bring the stew up to a boil.
-Adjust the stock in the pot, the stew tends to thicken as it sits.
+Adjust the stock in the pot; the stew tends to thicken as it sits.
 Ladle into a deep bowl and spoon the spiced yoghurt over the top.
-Serve immediately with addition yoghurt on the side and pita bread or couscous.
+Serve immediately with additional yoghurt on the side and pita bread or couscous.

 • Facebook